-As a beginner Brazilian jiu jitsu student, you will learn the BJJ guard positions and its types.
-Usually, BJJ beginners start by the jiu jitsu full guard basics tips, then you will discover other BJJ guards like the half guard, the spider guard, the butterfly guard, etc.
+As a beginner Brazilian jiu-jitsu student, you will learn the BJJ guard positions and their types.
+Usually, BJJ beginners start with the jiu-jitsu full guard basics tips, and then you will discover other BJJ guards like the half guard, the spider guard, the butterfly guard, etc.

 However, one of the top struggles as a BJJ beginner is the jiu-jitsu guard.
-Though, they will develop a tough jujitsu game when a practitioner will learn to deal the right way with the BJJ guard.
+They will develop a challenging jujitsu game when a practitioner learns to deal with the BJJ guard the right way.

 We present in this BJJ article some tips that will help BJJ beginners to build a strong jiu-jitsu guard.

-Here are some guard BJJ tips for beginners to build a tough Brazilian jiu jitsu guard that will create many struggles to your opponent to pass it.
+Here are some guard BJJ tips for beginners to build a tough Brazilian jiu-jitsu guard that will create many struggles for your opponent to pass it.

 “BJJ is a game of inches.”
 Rigan Machado

 Imagine that you are a babysitter, and you have been given the charge to take care of a six-year-old child.
-Since those parents and you want to see the child in the same state that they left them in.
+Since you and those parents want to see the child in the same state, they left them.

 You would most likely set up controls to ensure the child survives.
 For instance, you would probably: